leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 > [!NOTE]
 > (i) You can also quickly run through all gates (and even pass the loose filament gate to gate) with `MMU_CALIBRATE_GATES ALL=1` <br>
 > (ii) If you see "Calibration ignored because it is not considered valid (>20% difference from gate 0)" then it either means the calibration failed because filament was not moving correctly, or the encoder was not working correctly.
 Less likely but possible is because you have not calibrated gate 0 (`MMU_CALIBRATE_GEAR` and `MMU_CALIBRATE_ENCODER`) correctly which serves as the reference gate.

+> [!IMPORTANT]
+> The value for `rotation_distance` should be very close to the `rotation_distance` from step 4 - if you get a `rotation_distance` that is very different, something has likely gone wrong!
+Redo this step.
+Common mechanical causes include overtensioned Selector belts and misaligned Selector positions.

 ### ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Calibration Storage